 Manchester United 7-1 AS Roma

-Manchester United had other ideas.
-Alex Ferguson’s side staged a demolition job, taking a 3-0 lead before the 20-minute mark and adding three more before Roma scored their lone goal in the 69th minute.
+Alex Ferguson’s side mounted a ninety minute assault on the senses, taking a 3-0 lead before the 20-minute mark and adding three more before Roma scored their lone goal in the 69th minute.

 The Red Devils were knocked out at the semis by Milan, who went on to beat Liverpool in the final.